rust-lang/book/src/ch04-01-what-is-ownership.md

 annotated</span>

-If we tried to use `s` after the call to `takes_ownership`, Rust would throw a compile time error.
+If we tried to use `s` after the call to `takes_ownership`, Rust would throw a compile-time error.
 These static checks protect us from mistakes.
 Try adding code to `main` that uses `s` and `x` to see where you can use them and where the ownership rules prevent you from doing so.

 ### Return Values and Scope

 Returning values can also transfer ownership.
-Listing 4-4 is an example with similar annotations to those in Listing 4-3:
+Listing 4-4 is an example with similar annotations to those in Listing 4-3.

 <span class="filename">Filename: src/main.rs</span>